 Mr. Fearless Dining doesn't ask for much.
 He even ate the chia pudding I made for him for breakfast on Father's Day morning :-).
 When he asked for an authentic pork schnitzel dinner for Father's Day dinner, I knew I needed to deliver a great gluten free version of his favorite schnitzel dish.

-I haven't seen many gluten free pork schnitzel recipes like my husband's mother used to make so I decided to recreate this German dish for him.
+His mother often cooked this dish when he was younger, so a lot was riding on this recipe.
+I haven’t seen many gluten free pork schnitzel recipes like my husband’s mother used to make, so I decided to recreate this German dish for him.

 What is schnitzel?